-A "non-U.S. holder" is a beneficial owner of our common stock that is neither a U.S. holder nor a partnership (or other entity treated as a partnership for U.S. federal income tax purposes).
+A "non-U.S. holder" is a beneficial owner of our common stock or pre-funded warrants that is neither a U.S. holder nor a partnership (or other entity treated as a partnership for U.S. federal income tax purposes).

-Prospective investors should consult their own tax advisors regarding the U.S. federal, state, local and non-U.S. income and other tax considerations of the purchase, ownership and disposition of our common stock.
+Prospective investors should consult their own tax advisors regarding the U.S. federal, state, local and non-U.S. income and other tax considerations of the purchase, ownership and disposition of our common stock, the purchase, ownership and disposition of our pre-funded warrants, and the purchase, ownership and disposition of our common stock acquired upon exercise of the pre-funded warrants, all as acquired pursuant to this prospectus.